Suvorexant: Medical uses

 It is unclear if suvorexant is safe among people with a history of substance addiction or alcoholism, as these individuals were excluded from clinical trials of suvorexant.
 A Cochrane review found suvorexant to be effective in the short-term treatment of sleep disturbances in people with dementia with few adverse effects.
 It is unknown if suvorexant is effective and safe for treatment of sleep problems in children and adolescents as suvorexant has not been studied in this context.

 Suvorexant is approved for the treatment of insomnia by the United States Food and Drug Administration (FDA) at doses of 5 to 20 mg and by the Australian Therapeutic Goods Administration (TGA) and Japanese Pharmaceuticals and Medical Devices Agency (PMDA) at doses of 15 mg (in the elderly) and 20 mg (in younger adults).
 In the United States, the recommended starting dose is 10 mg and the maximum recommended dose is 20 mg.
 Higher doses of 30 and 40 mg were also submitted to regulatory agencies for approval but were not authorized due to lack of clearly superior efficacy to doses of 15 to 20 mg and concerns about next-day effects and associated impairment (e.g., driving).
 In addition to the preceding doses, suvorexant has been assessed at higher doses of up to 100 mg in clinical trials.
 These higher doses appeared to be more effective at promoting sleep than lower doses but produced greater next-day effects.
 Lower approved doses of suvorexant in the United States in the range of 5 to 10 mg were not extensively evaluated in clinical trials.

 The American Academy of Sleep Medicine's 2017 clinical practice guidelines recommend the use of suvorexant in the treatment of sleep-onset and sleep-maintenance insomnia along with various other sleep medications.
 Orexin receptor antagonists are not used as first-line treatments for insomnia due to their costs and concerns about possible misuse liability.
 Generic formulations of orexin receptor antagonists including suvorexant are not yet available.

 Available forms

 Suvorexant is available in the form of 5, 10, 15, and 20 mg oral film-coated tablets.
 It is provided as 10- and 30-tablet blister packs as well as 3-tablet starter packs.
-The availability of these different packs varies by country (all three available in Australia but only 30-tablet packs available in the United States).
+The availability of these different packs varies by country.